-The step up in classification was complimented in January 1995 by an invitation to join the Trans America Athletic Conference.
-The TAAC is a twelve-member league located in six southeastern states.
-Jacksonville State University will compete in fourteen sports; seven for men, and seven for women as follows:
+The step up in classification was complemented by an invitation to join the Trans America Athletic Conference.
+The TAAC is a 12-member league located in six southeastern states.
+The Gamecock football program was invited to join the Southland Football League.
+As a charted member of an 8-team conference, JSU will begin league play in 1997.
+Jacksonville State University will compete in 14 sports; seven for men, and seven for women as follows: